David William McMillan, Ph.D.

 • Pending

-Understanding and augmenting sensorimotor function in people with spinal cord injury
+Understanding and augmenting somatic sensorimotor function in people with spinal cord injury

 Spinal cord injury (SCI) disrupts the transmission of signals between the brain and the final target tissues, such as skeletal muscle cells in the case of volitional motor control.
 Certain approaches to restoring function aim to either protect or restore the neuronal connections between the brain and the body via the spine.
 Maybe signals coming from the brain can inspire the nerve to regrow and/or make new connections.
 Well for restoration these descending signals are likely necessary, but certainly not sufficient (least people could will their way out of paralysis).